saleor/saleor/docs/architecture/translations.rst

 .. note::

-    The Model Translations are in the early version.
-They are fully functional, however, translations can be created only via custom code.
+    At this stage, model translations are only accessible from the Python code.

-    An API and UI for the translation interface will be added in the future releases.
+    The backend and the storefront are prepared to handle the translated properties, but GraphQL API and UI views will be added in the future releases.

 Overview
 --------